fortify/gha-setup-fod-uploader/README.md

       # Prepare source+dependencies for upload.
       # Update PACKAGE_OPTS based on the ScanCentral Client documentation and your project's included tech stack(s).
       #   ScanCentral Client will download dependencies for maven, gradle and msbuild projects.
-      #   For other build tools, add your build commands to download necessary dependencies and prepare according to Fortify on Demand Packaging documentation.
+      #   For other build tools, add your build commands to the workflow to download necessary dependencies and prepare according to Fortify on Demand Packaging documentation.
       - name: Download Fortify ScanCentral Client
         uses: fortify/gha-setup-scancentral-client@v1
       - name: Package Code + Dependencies